Valentinetemi/MamaAlert-AI/README.md

 GEMINI_API_KEY=your_gemini_key
 ```

-## Built With ❤️ for Nigerian Mothers
+## Built With ❤️ for Nigerian Mothers.

 Built for the GitHub Finish-Up-A-Thon Challenge 2026